Rob Kelvin

-Rob Kelvin (born 20 September 1944) is an Australian former television news presenter.
+Rob Kelvin (born 1943 or 1944) is an Australian former television news presenter.
 He was a presenter of the weeknight edition of Nine News Adelaide produced by NWS-9.
 Kelvin presented the bulletin with Kevin Crease until February 2007, when Crease retired after being diagnosed with cancer.
 Kelvin presented with Kelly Nestor and then Michael Smyth until he retired in December 2010.

-Early life
+Early life and education

-Kelvin attended Woodville High School and studied economics at university.
-He worked as a Patrol Officer in Papua New Guinea from 1964 to 1970 and returned to Australia in 1971 where he joined Lee Murray's Radio School in Melbourne.
+Rob Kelvin was born in 1943 or 1944.
+He attended Woodville High School and studied economics at university.

+He worked as a patrol officer in Papua New Guinea from 1964 to 1970 and returned to Australia in 1971, where he joined Lee Murray's Radio School in Melbourne.

 Career

-Kelvin began broadcasting at Townsville's 4AY until a cyclone blew away part of his house.
-He then shifted to Swan Hill's 3SH.
-After radio roles in Sale and Hobart, he returned to Adelaide's 5AD as a radio journalist.
-He joined NWS9 in 1979 doing various presenting and reporting roles before becoming a newsreader in 1983.
-After being joined at the news desk by Kevin Crease in 1987, the pair would enjoy considerable ratings success, taking Nine News Adelaide to the top of the ratings in the 1990s.
+Kelvin began broadcasting at 4AY in Townsville, in north Queensland, until a tropical cyclone blew away part of his house.
+He then moved to Swan Hill, Victoria to work at 3SH.
+After radio roles in Sale, Victoria, and Hobart, Tasmania, he returned to Adelaide's 5AD as a radio journalist.

+In 1979, he joined NWS9, doing various presenting and reporting roles before becoming a newsreader in 1983.
+After being joined at the news desk by Kevin Crease in 1987, the pair enjoyed considerable ratings success, taking Nine News Adelaide to the top of the ratings in the 1990s.

-Kelvin' sporting coverage has included working on the Commonwealth Games in both Brisbane (1982) and Auckland (1990) and covering the Adelaide editions of the Australian Grand Prix on track from 1985 to 1995.
-A long time motor racing fan, Kelvin was also track commentator for more than 15 years at Rowley Park Speedway and later at its replacement Speedway Park.
+Kelvin's sporting coverage included working on the Commonwealth Games in both Brisbane (1982) and Auckland (1990) and covering the Adelaide editions of the Australian Grand Prix on track from 1985 to 1995.
+A longtime motor-racing fan, Kelvin was also track commentator for more than 15 years at Rowley Park Speedway, and later at its replacement Speedway Park.

 Kelvin presented his final regular bulletin on New Year's Eve 2010, ending his 32-year career with the Nine Network.
 He continued to appear as a stand-in presenter for 6pm news bulletins for Channel 9 in Adelaide during 2011.